RadialDevGroup/ombudsman/developer_lead/README.md

 Review the [Client Onboarding Checklist](./CLIENT_ONBOARDING.md) and the [Client Onboarding Guide](https://github.com/RadialDevGroup/Policy/blob/master/documents/ClientOnboardingGuide.pdf) and be sure to escalate any questions that you have.

-- Things to reiterate to clients as part of your initial reactions
+Things to reiterate to clients as part of your initial interactions:
-  - You ARE the Developer Lead and the main point of contact, but that we try to limit dedicating our most technical people to individual projects and that they contribute to projects accross all teams.
+  - You ARE the Developer Lead and the main point of contact, but that we try to limit dedicating people to particular projects and that projects benefit from a broad range of staff.
   - The success of the project is a team effort and relies on our ability to work as a team to pair, do code reviews, create brainshare, etc. Our lifetime as a company has been invested in finding the most effective way to do these things.
 It's cheaper to hire a freelancer, if what you want is the success that an individual is capable of, but we believe that's a risky proposition.
 Most clients who have been around the block already know better.
 - Things to think about
   - You are forging a new relationship, and forges mean fire.
 Put in the time and effort and you'll have a strong client relationship.
 If you don't, you'll get burned.